amal-kadri/Data-Mining-Assignment-4/assignment_4.md

 ![](assignment_4_files/figure-markdown_strict/unnamed-chunk-6-1.png)

 As state prior, the dominant force in the principal components was the sulfur content.
-In PC1 total.sulfur.dioxide stood out as the classifying feature from free.sulfur dioxide by several orders of magnitude.
+In `PC1` `total.sulfur.dioxide` stood out as the dominant classifying feature from `free.sulfur.dioxide` dioxide by several orders of magnitude.

 ![](assignment_4_files/figure-markdown_strict/unnamed-chunk-7-1.png)

-PC2 is defined by free.sulfur.dioxide as well as a lack of total.sulfur.dioxide, the main feature of PC1.
+‘PC2’ is defined by ‘free.sulfur.dioxide’ as well as a lack of ‘total.sulfur.dioxide’, the main feature of ‘PC1.’

 <table>
 <caption>Color/Quality Table</caption>